-I first discovered what Rogers Park had to offer when I began a part-time job at the Heartland Cafe a couple years ago.
+I first discovered what Rogers Park had to offer when I began a part-time job at the Heartland Cafe several years ago.
 I figured it would be a good job to have while I applied to graduate school, and at the time I didn’t know how essential this restaurant was to the surrounding neighborhood.
 Open since 1976, not only does the Heartland serve food, it also has a Buffalo Bar, a General Store, hosts annual run/walk races along the lake, and even broadcasts a radio show on WLUW live from the restaurant on Saturday mornings.
 A visit to the Heartland, and a look at the current photography on the walls of the place would be a good way to start exploring Rogers Park, though I can’t go so far as to strongly recommend the food.

 If you are in the mood for music, grab a drink or dinner at the Morseland while watching live jazz, or head over to the The Red Line Tap, a dog friendly neighborhood bar that hosts a weekly open mic, and all sorts of shows, including a metal night if you’re into that kind of thing.
-I guess there really is something for everyone.

 — Sophie Grimes, Editorial Intern